-In addition to Apple’s official guide of protecting the MacBook Charger Cable, there are three other hacks.
+In addition to Apple’s official guide to protecting the MacBook Charger Cable, there are three other hacks.
 Match stick method that makes use of two matchsticks and electric tape to give the broken portion stability, A spring method that makes use of spring to protect the cable.
-And finally, the embroidery thread method that makes use of a thread braid to protect the fragile cable.
+And finally, the embroidery thread method makes use of a thread braid to protect the fragile cable.

 How to Protect the MacBook Charger Cable?